Skew-elliptical copula based mixed models for non-Gaussian longitudinal data with application to an HIV-AIDS study: Asymptotic normality

 Here we show under some regularity conditions, the IFM estimators for the class of models in (\ref{copglmm1}) are consistent and asymptotically normal.
 We also present the theoretical analysis for independent and non-identically distributed (i.n.i.d) observations including random effects.
 Let us denote the true value of the parameters $\mathbf{\theta^*} = (\mathbf{\theta}^\intercal,\mathbf{\phi}^\intercal)^\intercal$ by $\mathbf{\theta}^*_0 = (\mathbf{\theta}_0^\intercal,\mathbf{\phi}_0^\intercal)^\intercal$ and let $\Psi^*_{im} = (\Psi_{i1m}^\intercal,\Psi_{i2m}^\intercal)^\intercal$ be the stack of the vector valued inference function for the $i$-th response.
 To establish the consistency and asymptotic normality, we need the set of assumptions in Appendix \ref{apndx1}, which make $\Psi^*_m = \sum_{i=1}^m \Psi^*_{im}$ a regular inference function vector and consequently we have the following theorem. \begin{theo1} Consider the model (\ref{copglmm1}) and let $\hat{\mathbf{\theta}}^* = (\hat{\mathbf{\theta}}^\intercal,\hat{\mathbf{\phi}}^\intercal)^\intercal$ denote the IFME of $\mathbf{\theta^*}$ corresponding to IFM (\ref{imffun1}).
 Under the assumptions in Appendix \ref{apndx1}, $\hat{\mathbf{\theta}}^*$ is a consistent estimator of $\mathbf{\theta^*}$.
 Furthermore, as $m \rightarrow \infty$, we have asymptotic normality as

-\end{theo1} Based on the general discussions in \citet{xu1996statistical}, we also provide a simplified proof of the above theorem in Appendix \ref{apndx1}.
-Verification of the regularity assumptions for the class of considered models is difficult and beyond the scope of this paper.
-Note that, here $M_\Psi(\mathbf{\theta}^*_0)$ and $D_\Psi(\mathbf{\theta}^*_0)$ both depends on the distribution of the random effects $\mathbf{b}_i$.
+\end{theo1} Based on the general discussions in \citet{xu1996statistical}, we also provide a simplified proof of the above theorem in Appendix \ref{apndx1} Note that, here $M_\Psi(\mathbf{\theta}^*_0)$ and $D_\Psi(\mathbf{\theta}^*_0)$ both depends on the distribution of the random effects $\mathbf{b}_i$.
 The asymptotic covariance matrix in (\ref{assnorm1}) is known as Godambe information matrix in the literature.
 The observed version of this matrix can be numerically obtained by

 which leads to a straightforward calculation of the standard errors for the parameter estimates based on IFM (\ref{imffun1}), using the square-roots of the diagonals of $J_\Psi(\hat{\mathbf{\theta}}^*)^{-1}$.
-We employed numerical derivative methods to obtain the matrices in (\ref{obsgod1}).
+We employed numerical derivative methods ({\em numderiv} in R) to obtain the matrices in (\ref{obsgod1}).

-\subsection{Numerical implementation}
+\section{Numerical implementation}

 As we described in Section \ref{sec3}, we consider generalized linear mixed models for the marginals of the class of models in (\ref{copglmm1}).
 Gamma distribution with $\log$ link is a good candidate, when the response distributions are seen to be asymmetric with positive real support.
 The Gamma distributed response variable $Y_{ij}$ with shape parameter $\kappa$ and mean $\eta_{ij}$ has the density